Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 Finding a use case for an AI personal assistant is going to improve your business one way or another.
 Whether you use it as a simple application to improve workflow or a more complex way of recommending options to customers, you’re ahead of the curve.

-It’s also good to be aware of the integration opportunities that existing AI personal assistants provide.
+It’s also good to be aware of the integration opportunities that existing AI personal assistant software provides.
 Not knowing is a missed opportunity.

-Another thing to keep in mind s that AI personal assistants will eventually converge with other things.
-Examples could range from more advanced AI solutions to blockchain.
-We are entering a new realm of technological possibilities, and it’s always best to stay one step ahead.
+Another thing to keep in mind s that AI technology is already converging with other things.
+Examples range from AI merging with blockchain solutions to AI robots.
+We are entering a new realm of AI-fueled technological possibilities, and it’s always best to stay one step ahead.